garyburke888/the_performance_academy_v1/TESTING.md

 -   receive a booking confirmation, so that I know my booking was completed.
     -   Booking confirmation emails are sent on checkout success - [checkout/views.py](checkout/views.py)

-As a **registered user**, I want to..
+As a **registered user**, I want to...
 -   store my details in my profile, so that I can quickly finish my booking.
-    -   If a user is logged in a 'Save this billing information to my profile' checkbox is provided on the checout form, which will save the users billing information to their profile.
+    -   If a user is logged in a 'Save this billing information to my profile' checkbox is provided on the checkout form, which will save the users billing information to their profile.

-### Registration & Useraccount
+### Registration & User account
 As a **site visitor**, I want to...
 -   be able to sign up to the site, so that I can track bookings and have my data prefilled in the order form.
     -   A standard account icon is used in the main nav as a dropdown to allow new users to 'register'.
 This takes the user to the sign-up page where the must enter a username, password and email address, and then they will be sent an email asking them to confirm their email address.

 As a **registered user**, I want to...
--   be able to login, so that I can access my useraccount.
+-   be able to login, so that I can access my user account.
     -   From the account dropdown icon in the main nav, registered users can click the login link and will be taken to the login page and can login using their username and password.
 -   be able to see my order history, so that I know what bookings I've made before.
-    -   A registered users order history is available to view on their profile page.
+    -   A registered user’s order history is available to view on their profile page.
 -   manage my personal details, so that I can quickly update my data if something changes.
-    -   A registered users billing details can be edited and saved on their progfile page.
+    -   A registered users billing details can be edited and saved on their profile page.
 -   post new topics and/or replies to the boards section of the site.
     -   You must be a registered user to create a topic or post a reply on a topic in the 'Boards' app.
 Users will be asked to login/register if they try to do either without registering/logging in.